 Check that the component asset youâre struggling to add:

-Is not on a future-dated opportunity or quarantine
+It is not on a future-dated opportunity or quarantine

 It is a rental stock level